 A central point of contact for information, Habia provides guidance on careers, business development, legislation, salon safety and equal opportunities, and is responsible to the government on issues such as training and skills.

-The Hair & Beauty Benevolent is the hairdressers' charity, dedicated solely to helping professionals in the hair and beauty industry if they find themselves facing hard times.
+The Hairdressers' Charity is dedicated solely to helping professionals in the hair and beauty industry if they find themselves facing hard times.

-The Benevolent provides special equipment and house modifications for those who need it, as well as furniture and equipment designed to help disabled hairdressers continue working.
+The charity provides special equipment and house modifications for those who need it, as well as furniture and equipment designed to help disabled hairdressers continue working.